 Tuition for Nurse Practitioner programs ranges between $15,000 and $25,000.
-The cost will be different according to the specialization you choose and the type of certification you’re after.
+The cost differs according to the specialization and the type of certification.
 For instance, a Family Nurse Practitioner MSN to DNP program is worth up to $16,000, whereas a full-fledged Master’s level program in the same nursing specialty costs over $20,000.
 Similarly, a Doctor of Nursing Practice degree with the same FNP specialization requires an investment of approximately $24,000.
 Typically, you can expect a price of $1,500 per credit hour for most NP tracks.

 Are Nurse Practitioner programs accredited?

 Yes, all NP programs should be accredited by one or (preferably) more of the following institutions: The Commission on Collegiate Nursing Education (CCNE) or The Accreditation Commission For Education in Nursing (ACEN), The American Association of Nurse Practitioners (AANP), The American Nurses Credentialing Center (ANCC) or The American Association of Critical-Care Nurses (AACN).
 In addition, you need to ensure that you have passed your National Council Licensure Examination (NCLEX) and have received certification from the AANC or the AANPCB to practice.
 To receive this document, you will need to pass an examination.
 The entry requirements include an MSN, a doctoral degree or a post-master’s certificate, a minimum of 500 supervised clinical hours, your official final transcript and evidence of an active RN license.
 You can choose to take the exam in your selected specialization (family nursing, pediatrics, mental health, acute care and so on).

 Where can you work as a Nurse Practitioner?